 Red rocks border the shores of Bridport’s main beach, with a photographic highlight being the eerie site of an old dilapidated pier that’s been half eaten by the waters over the years.
 Bridport also gives access to one of the top golf courses in the country, Barnbougle Dunes.

 Rolling hills, Georgian-style buildings and cobblestone streets – it’s a mental image you would usually associate with a quaint English village.
-Set your sights much closer to home by the banks of the Coal River to find Richmond – southern Tasmania’s postcard perfect hangout.
+Set your sights much closer to home by the banks of the Coal River to find Richmond – southern Tasmania’s postcard-perfect hangout.

-It’s most famous resident is the Richmond Bridge.
+Its most famous resident is the Richmond Bridge.
 Built by convicts in 1823, the bridge is the oldest still in use in Australia and a historic masterpiece to marvel at from every angle.

 Stanley is the gem of the underrated northwestern coast of Tasmania.
 This quaint fishing village enjoys the simple life of crayfish, crabs and sunshine.

 Settled in 1826 by employees of the Van Diemen’s Land Company, Stanley is chock full of heritage buildings and cutesy cottages that have tiny doors built for those fortunate to have lived here in the 19th Century.
-No bustling tourism attractions, restaurants or pubs.
+No bustling tourist attractions, restaurants or pubs.
 Life is alarmingly uncomplicated here.

 The stunning Adelaide River twists its way south from the Van Diemen Gulf at Djukbinj National Park, all the way to the Adelaide River settlement on the Stuart Highway south of Darwin.
-The scenic town, population just 190, lies on the riverbanks and has a rich and fascinating history.
+The scenic town, population of just 190, lies on the riverbanks and has a rich and fascinating history.

 Initially settled by workers on The Overland Telegraph Line, the town became known as a convenient stopover for miners after gold was discovered nearby in 1892.
 Adelaide River was also a major military headquarters during WWII and a popular weekend retreat for important military personnel from the NT capital.
 Its cemetery, a must-see for any Australian, holds many of those killed during the WWII bombing of Darwin.